Learn how to make soap in a slow cooker with our cold process recipe of water, lye, and fat. This recipe is great for

 When I first started learning how to make soap, somewhere in the back of my mind was the question: how can I speed up the curing process?
-Normally in cold process soap making, it takes 4-6 weeks for soap to fully cure.
+Normally in cold process soap making, it takes 4-6 weeks for the soap to fully cure.
 I’ve had a *few* batches that were ready in 2-3 weeks, but normally it takes longer.
 Then I found out about crock pot soap!

 To start a good batch of crock pot soap, you don’t need to do anything special.
 That’s right, you can use any recipe for cold process soap.
-Crock pot soap is sometimes called hot process, different from cold process because it is heated and cooked for a while.
+Crock pot soap is sometimes called the hot process, different from cold process because it is heated and cooked for a while.
 If you want to use my basic recipe, there are no adjustments that need to be made.
 Start with the same ingredients and supplies.

 - ¾ cup cool water – use distilled or filtered water (find water purification systems here)

 - ¼ cup lye – also called 100% sodium hydroxide (find it here or at the local hardware)

 - ⅔ cup coconut oil (buy it in bulk for soap making here)

 - ⅔ cup other liquid oil such as grapeseed, almond, sunflower, or safflower oil (find them here)

 - Pour the water into a quart canning jar.
 Slowly add the lye and stir until dissolved.
 Remember to wear long sleeves, use gloves, and wear a mask.
 The fumes that come from the lye will stop within a minute or so.
 (Read our response to the common question: Can You Make Soap Without Lye (Sodium Hydroxide)?)

 - Next, measure your oils for your crock pot soap and place them in the crock pot.
 Be sure to measure them while in liquid form, not solid.
 When the oils are hot (you can start on high to get it going, but then switch to low) you can add the lye.
 That’s right, I didn’t tell you what temperature they should be, because it really doesn’t matter with this process.
 If the oils are hot, the lye will be too and you’re going to cook it anyway.